-A. The lymph vessels from the anterior parts of the spaces drain into anterior intercostal/internal mammary lymph nodes.
-The efferent from these nodes unify with those of tracheobronchial and brachiocephalic nodes to create the bronchomediastinal trunk, which drains into subclavian trunk on the right side and thoracic duct on the left side.
+- Anterior intercostal/internal mammary lymph nodes is where the lymph vessels from the anterior parts of the spaces drain into.
+The bronchomediastinal trunk is created when tracheobronchial and brachiocephalic nodes gets united with those of coming away from these nodes, which then drains into subclavian trunk on the right side and thoracic duct on the left side.

 The anterior intercostal nodes is located along the course of internal thoracic (mammary) artery.